• Home

 My first recommendation is SafetyWing.

-Headquartered in San Francisco, California, SafetyWing is a travel medical insurance company.
-It provides coverage for travelers, expats, and digital nomads for unexpected medical emergencies, trip cancellations, and other travel-related issues in more than 190 countries worldwide.
+Headquartered in San Francisco, California, SafetyWing provides coverage for travelers, expats, and digital nomads for unexpected medical emergencies, trip cancellations, and other travel-related issues in more than 180 countries worldwide.

 SafetyWing also provides assistance services, such as help with finding a doctor or hospital and arranging for medical transportation.